nsomaru/laws2pr/4_prescription.md

 - Most movables will not last 30 years
 - Sum of current possessor and all predecessors in title (except actual owner)
     - All possessors must meet other requirements
-- Interupted by consent, must restart when contrary to owner's interests again
+- Interrupted by consent, must restart when contrary to owner's interests again

 ## Provisions of the 1969 Act